About the Country

 The dressing should be casual and conservative other than at good hotels or official dinners or restaurants.
-Tipping is normally 5 to 10 percent in dining establishment, hotels and taxis.
+Tipping is normally 5 to 10 percent in dining establishments, hotels, and taxis.

 By Air.
 The national airline company of the Czech Republic is Czech

 Airlines.
 There are numerous other little and popular international airlines operating from the Czech Republic.
 Flying is simple as the regional Ruzyne Airport is global and deals with flights from all over the world.
 Other options for getting to Prague include trains and buses, both of which travel to and from Prague often every day.

 By Rail.
 The country belongs to the comprehensive network of trains linking the European cities.
 If you are coming from Western Europe the most practical connections are via Berlin, Frankfurt, Munich, Vienna, and Zurich to Prague.

 Un-canned products, meat or dairy products, Narcotics, firearms, ammo, weapons, eggs, plants, threatened types, fireworks, and alcoholic beverages that contain more than sixty percent alcohol.

 You can purchase a prepaid SIM card to access the Internet on your phone.
 Some options provided by local carriers are Vodafone, T-Mobile, and O2.
 You can buy a travel plan that includes the internet at any of their stores in Prague.

 At Vodafone, for example, you can get a 30-day 10 Gb plan for 800 CZK.
 Alternatively, you can consider renting a mobile hotspot.
 If you’re from the US and travel a lot, consider using Google Fi.